 class InternalClass { /*...*/ } //Default access modifier is internal

-Classes which are declared directly within a namespace my be either public or internal; internal is the default.
+is the default.
 Namespaces will be discussed in Part 11 of this series.

 In general, a derived class (that is, a class which inherits from another class) cannot have greater accessibility than its parent.
 We cannot, for example, do this:

-However, a public class can inherit from a private class.
+class.
 The derived class must at least as accessible as the parent class.

 Methods

 A C# class can have methods.
-Just like properties, methods have access modifiers, and their default access modifier is private.
+Just like properties, methods have access modifiers, and their default access modifier is private

 public class ClassC